blackrushllc/yobasic/html/lessons/LESSON_PLANS.md

 ```
 ####  Listen: Blah...
 ###  Recap Video
+- In this tutorial we learned about creating and sharing a web application.
+- We learned how to use YoBASIC's web server to host and share web pages online.
+- In the next tutorial, we will learn about handling errors in YoBASIC.
 ---

 ## TUTORIAL PAGE 009 - Exceptions

 ### Introduction Video
 - Error!
 In this tutorial we are going to learn about exceptions in YoBASIC.
 - Exceptions are used to handle errors and unexpected situations in your programs.
 - By using exceptions, you can make your programs more robust and reliable.
 - We will learn how to use try/catch blocks to handle exceptions and perform error handling
 - By the end of this tutorial you will understand how to use exceptions in YoBASIC.
 ### Example 1 - Blah
 ```
 print "Hello from YoBASIC"
 ```
 ####  Listen: Hello World...
 ### Example 2 – Blah
 ```
 print "Hello from YoBASIC"
 ```
 ####  Listen: Blah...
 ### Example 3 – Blah
 ```
 print "Hello from YoBASIC"
 ```
 ####  Listen: Blah...
 ### Example 4 – Blah
 ```
 print "Hello from YoBASIC"
 ```
 ####  Listen: Blah...
 ###  Recap Video
+- In this tutorial we learned about exceptions in YoBASIC.
+- We learned how to use try/catch blocks to handle exceptions and perform error handling.
+- In the next tutorial, we are going to take a look at Basil, a programming language that makes it easy to create websites and applications.
+- Basil is a programming language that is designed to be easy to learn and use, but powerful enough to create complex applications and large scale websites.
+- Now that you have a basic understanding of YoBASIC, you've already learned everything you need to get started and create real world solutions with Basil!
 ---

 ## TUTORIAL PAGE 010 - Advanced Topics - Basil Part 1
 ### Introduction Video
 - "Blah..."
 ### Example 1 - Blah
 ```
 print "Hello from YoBASIC"
 ```
 ####  Listen: Hello World...
 ### Example 2 – Blah
 ```
 print "Hello from YoBASIC"
 ```
 ####  Listen: Blah...
 ### Example 3 – Blah
 ```
 print "Hello from YoBASIC"
 ```
 ####  Listen: Blah...
 ### Example 4 – Blah
 ```
 print "Hello from YoBASIC"
 ```
 ####  Listen: Blah...
 ###  Recap Video

 ---